 It’s important that your organization speaks with one voice and communication with vendor representatives is controlled.
 Your team wants to avoid vocalizing any hesitation to change.

-It’s also important to manage vendor behavior.
-Vendor representatives from companies like AT&T, Verizon and CenturyLink will try to circumvent your negotiation team, offer percentage savings to avoid an RFP and delay, so you run out of time.
+It’s also important to manage vendor relationships and behavior.
+Vendor representatives from companies like AT&T, Verizon, and CenturyLink will try to circumvent your negotiation team, and offer percentage savings to avoid an RFP and delay, so you run out of time.

 Be prepared and form a strategy for potential conflicts of interest, such as what to do if your vendor is a large customer of your company or if a vendor executive is on your company’s board.